swap - swap administrative interface

 Reboot the client.

 Delete the specified swap area.
-This option can only be used by the super-user. swapname is the name of the swap file: for example, /dev/dsk/c0t0d0s1 or a regular file. swaplow is the offset in 512-byte blocks into the swap area to be deleted.
+This option can only be used by an administrator who is assigned the File System Management rights profile or by root. swapname is the name of the swap file: for example, /dev/dsk/c0t0d0s1 or a regular file. swaplow is the offset in 512-byte blocks into the swap area to be deleted.
 If swaplow is not specified, the area will be deleted starting at the second page.
 When the command completes, swap blocks can no longer be allocated from this area and all swap blocks previously in use in this swap area have been moved to other swap areas.

 All sizes are scaled to a human readable format.
 The –h option is equivalent to using the –scale=max,1024 option.

 Write the files sizes in units of 1024 bytes.

 List the status of all the swap areas.
-The output has five columns:
+The output has these columns:

 The path name for the swap area.